Fixed Odds Betting Terminals (Betting Shops) Bill

 Overview

-This bill aims to control the number of betting shops with fixed-odds betting terminals (FOBTs) in England by making them subject to planning permission.
-Local authorities will assess demand and impose limits on the number of such shops they can approve.
+This bill aims to control the number of betting shops with fixed-odds betting terminals (FOBTs) in England by requiring planning permission for new ones and allowing local authorities to limit their numbers.

 Description